MattKuhn123/MattKuhn123.github.io/index.md

-# The value of web application software
+# The value, risk, and cost of enterprise web application software

-Is it worth it to create custom software?
-There are a few things to consider:

-- Value for clients
-- Risk for clients
-- Cost to clients

-## Value for clients
+## Value

 - Mitigate risk of human error.
 - Improve process efficiency.